kazuibasou/KDD2020/README.md

 # Estimating Properties of Social Networks via Random Walk considering Private Nodes

 Here we describe how to reproduce the experimental results shown in the paper, “Estimating Properties of Social Networks via Random Walk considering Private Nodes”, accepted to *KDD2020 (full paper)*.
-This repository contains the source codes that were used to generate the experimental results in the paper.
+This repository contains the source code that were used to generate the experimental results in the paper.
-All the source codes are implemented in C++.
+All the source code are implemented in C++.

 ## Requirements

 Require gcc Version 4.2.1 (or later).

-We have confirmed that our source codes work on the following environments.
+We have confirmed that our source code works on the following environments.

 - Mac OS X 10.13.6
 - Ubuntu 16.04.3 LTS